Beetroot Halwa

 Can I reduce sugar?

-Yes, adjust according to your sweetness. you can use jaggery/ brown sugar instead of white sugar.
+Yes, adjust according to your sweetness.
+You can use jaggery/ brown sugar instead of white sugar.

 Beetroot recipes